mdernovoi/data-analysis-platform/doc/provision.md

   up
 ```

-**Tip**: Add the `--detach` option to the command above to start the containers in the backgorund.
+**Tip**: Add the `--detach` option to the command above to start the containers in the background.

-4) (If aplicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:
+4) (If applicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:

   - Set the initial root account password.
   - Save this password somewhere (e.g., in `infrastructure/secrets/portainer_credentials.txt`).

-> :warning: If you are too slow you might encounter a timeout and Portainer will refuse to set the initial password prompting for a login.
-If this happens delete all files under `{{ path_base }}` from the `infrastructure/ansible/global_vars.yml` file and restart with step 1.
+> :warning: If you are too slow, you might encounter a timeout, and Portainer will refuse to set the initial password, prompting a login.
+If this happens, delete all files under `{{ path_base }}` from the `infrastructure/ansible/global_vars.yml` file and restart with step 1.

 5) Register a new GitLab Runner:

-  - Open the GitLab UI under `https://gitlab.mydomain.com` --> Admin --> CI/CD  --> Runenrs --> Register an instance runner and copy the `Registration token`.
+  - Open the GitLab UI under `https://gitlab.mydomain.com` --> Admin --> CI/CD  --> Runners --> Register an instance runner and copy the `Registration token`.
   - Replace the `{{ ... }}` placeholders in the command below with values from `infrastructure/ansible/global_vars.yml`.
-  - Set the value for the `--registration-token` in the command below.
+  - Set the `--registration-token` value in the command below.
   - Execute:

     ```Shell